 Shipping Embryos UPDATE

 Georgian regulations around shipped embryos have become more complex as of August 2019.
 Georgian clinics now require a letter from the sending clinic, indicating couples full names, passport information and declaring no donor was used.
 It must be signed by the IVF doctor, and be on clinic letterhead.
 In addition, a certified copy of the sending clinics registration licence is required.
 You need to have this document apostilled and provided to the Georgian clinic.

 Children born via surrogacy to foreigners in Georgia are born stateless and have no citizenship until their intended parents apply for Citizenship of their home country.

-The average time required to obtain travel documents for a child born through surrogacy to foreigners varies by country of residence.
+The average time required to obtain travel documents for a child born through surrogacy in Georgia to foreigners varies by country of residence.